-We use our technology competence to design mono-material papers from renewable sources that perform excellently while being fully recyclable and/or compostable.
+We use our technical competence to design mono-material papers from renewable sources that perform excellently while being recyclable and/or compostable.

 Keeping a balanced ecosystem in mind, we continuously work on clever approaches to reduce the environmental impact of our products without compromising on quality and functionality.
 Designing functional paper solutions, for us, means taking the whole lifecycle into consideration.
 From the raw materials to the way the product is designed, processed, as well as the end-of-life scenario.